zozores/zozores-site/content/blog/smag-1/index.en.md

 And I'm sure that after reading this, you'll remember some Master who worked with you and who is either a know-it-all or a friend of the know-it-all, a guy who simply can't say “I don't know” and always wants to be above others.

-IN THE MEANTIME, KEEP TUNING IN TO THE BLOG FOR OTHER STORIES OR MORE RELEVANT SUBJECTS, I SWEAR THERE WILL BE.
+IN THE MEANTIME, KEEP TUNING IN TO THE BLOG FOR RELEVANT SUBJECTS, I SWEAR THERE WILL BE.